 Why do we need ISO standards?

-Since ISO standards are meant to help organizations in a secured, smooth and legally sound functioning; these standards are widely acceptable around the world.
-Some of the other reasons are Government Tenders, Credibility on International Platform, Enhances the efficiency of your business, Customer satisfaction, Marketability etc.
+Since ISO standards are meant to help organizations in a secured, smooth, and legally sound functioning; these standards are widely accepted around the world.
+Some of the other reasons are government tenders, credibility on international platforms, enhancing the efficiency of your business, customer satisfaction, marketability, etc.

 - ISO/IEC 27000 — Information security management systems (ISMS) — Overview and vocabulary